ZRaup/Zachary-Raup/README.md

 # [Project 1: Using MCMC in Python to Determine Parameter Values of an Exoplanet](TOI4153.ipynb)

-This is part of an astrophysics research project that I presented at the 241 AAS meeting
-  - Utilizes a Log likelyhood funtion and Monte Carlo Monte Carlo (MCMC) algorythm to understand the probability distribution of important exoplanet parameter values (Radius of Planet, Impact Paramter, and Time of Mid-Transit)
-  - Creates a model of an exoplanet transit based on known parameters of TOI-4153
-  - Code plots a light curve of the exoplanet transit based on photomtry data
-  - Data was taken from the 0.61 m telescope at the CR Chambliss Astronomical Observatory in Kutztown, Pa.

-## Key Components
+### Key Components
-### MCMC Algorithm:
+#### MCMC Algorithm:
 This is used to sample from the posterior distribution of your model parameters (like Radius of Planet, Impact Parameter, Time of Mid-Transit) given your data.
 It's great for exploring parameter space and understanding the uncertainties in your measurements.

-### Log Likelihood Function:
+#### Log Likelihood Function:
 This function quantifies how well your model (presumably the exoplanet transit model) fits the observed photometry data.
 The MCMC algorithm uses this to evaluate the likelihood of different parameter values.

-### Exoplanet Transit Model:
+#### Exoplanet Transit Model:
 You've mentioned creating a model of an exoplanet transit.
 This model likely uses physics-based equations to predict how the brightness of the star changes as the exoplanet transits in front of it.

 #### Data Source:
 Photometry data from the CR Chambliss Astronomical Observatory.
 This data is crucial for fitting your model and validating your results.

-##### Visualization:
+#### Visualization:
 You mentioned plotting a light curve of the exoplanet transit based on the photometry data.
 Visualizing your results helps in understanding the quality of your fit and in communicating your findings.

+This is part of an astrophysics research project that I presented at the 241 AAS meeting
+  - Utilizes a Log likelyhood funtion and Monte Carlo Monte Carlo (MCMC) algorythm to understand the probability distribution of important exoplanet parameter values (Radius of Planet, Impact Paramter, and Time of Mid-Transit)
+  - Creates a model of an exoplanet transit based on known parameters of TOI-4153
+  - Code plots a light curve of the exoplanet transit based on photomtry data
+  - Data was taken from the 0.61 m telescope at the CR Chambliss Astronomical Observatory in Kutztown, Pa.